Firnill History, Family Crest & Coats of Arms

 The surname Firnill was first found in East Cheshire at Fernhill, or at Farnhill in West Riding of Yorkshire or at Farnell Wood in Kent.
 Some of the first records of the name include: Richard de Farenhull in 1214; William de Fernhulle in 1263 and Hugh de la Fernhull in 1275; John de Farnhull, listed in the Hundredorum Rolls of 1273; and William atte Farnhulle in 1298.

 In Scotland, the name was derived from "the lands of Famell in Angus.
 Between 1214 and 1246 Duncan de Ferneuel witnessed charters by Malcolm, earl of Angus, and a charter of land in the territory of Kerimor to Arbroath Abbey.
 Meg Fernwale is recorded in Aberdeen, 1408."

-Important Dates for the Firnill family
+Early History of the Firnill family

 This web page shows only a small excerpt of our Firnill research.
 Another 116 words (8 lines of text) covering the years 1200, 1379 and 1246 are included under the topic Early Firnill History in all our PDF Extended History products and printed products wherever possible.

 Firnill Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Firnill include Farnell, Farnel, Farnall, Farnyll, Farnill and many more.